 The inflammatory phase occurs within a few hours.
 The inflammatory phase peaks at approximately one to three days post-injury.
 Then it gradually eases and resolves over the next few weeks.

 This inflammatory phase is normal and is essential for overall recovery.
 Muscle being a relatively vascular tissue moves through the inflammatory phase faster than other tissues which have a poor blood supply.

 The proliferation phase occurs much earlier than previously thought.
 This phase occurs within the first twenty-four to forty-eight hours of injury.

 However, it does take considerably longer to reach its maximum activity, usually between two to three weeks post-injury.
 The purpose of the proliferation phase is to generate repair material (scar tissue).

 The majority of the scar tissue forms at two to three weeks.
 Muscle does not achieve the final, higher quality, more functional end product until much later.
 The proliferation phase continues for several months.
 It may last up to four to six months post-injury.

-How long does the remodeling phase of a muscle strain last?
+How long does the remodelling phase of a muscle strain last?

-This is an extremely important phase of tissue repair especially in the consideration of therapy and rehabilitation.
-The emphasis of the remodeling phase is to produce scar tissue.
+This is an extremely important phase of tissue repair, especially in the consideration of therapy and rehabilitation.
+The emphasis of the remodelling phase is to produce scar tissue.
 In particular scar tissue that is organised and of significant quality to be both functional and similar to the pre-injury tissue.

 It was previously thought that the remodelling phase begins at approximately two to three weeks post-injury.
 But it is now more considered that this process begins very early post-injury and possibly within the first week.

-The remodeling phase is thought to continue for months, sometimes years.
-The tissue healing and repair process is a complex body function that should be considered normal and essential to healing and recovering.
-It is possible to influence this process in a positive way to facilitate recovery back to sport, reduce the risk of further injury or delayed healing.
+The remodelling phase is thought to continue for months, sometimes years.
+The tissue healing and repair process is a complex body function that should be considered normal and essential to healing and recovery.
+It is possible to influence this process in a positive way to facilitate recovery back to the sport, and reduce the risk of further injury or delayed healing.